dxxmsdxy/onchain-canon/README.md

 Considering grand-parent and ancestor inscriptions allows for multi-tiered and provisional governance of OC inscription data.

+For example, An IP owner could use their own inscription as a parent to create a child inscription that will be used by an IP manager.
+That inscription is then used as a parent to create and manage an OC inscription, and then is burnt.
+The IP manager can no longer make valid updates to the OC, however the IP owner still could.

 </br>

 ## Nested contents and credits